martin-ger/esp_slip_router/README.md

 ```
 sudo route add default gw 192.168.240.1
 ```
-and a DNS server - add an appropriate entry (e.g. the one that "show" tells you on the router console) in /etc/resolv.conf, eg. by (as root):
+and a DNS server - add an appropriate entry (e.g. public DNS server) in /etc/resolv.conf, eg. by (as root):
 ```
-echo "nameserver 192.168.178.1" > /etc/resolv.conf
+echo "nameserver 9.9.9.9" > /etc/resolv.conf
 ```
 A script may help to automize this process.

+The status LED (default: GPIO2) indicates:
+- permanently on: not connected (initial state after boot)
+- permanently off: connected (or SoftAP active), no traffic
+- rapidly blinking: in- or outgoing traffic

 The default config of the router can be overwritten and persistenly saved to flash by using a console interface.
 This console is available via tcp port 7777 (e.g. from the host attached to the serial line - see above).